 This month we’ve got our spotlight on Buck Wimberly, designer and CO-owner of ULAH.
 You may recognize the store from everyone’s favorite show, Queer Eye.

 How did you get started in design?

 I guess I’ve always been interested in design.
 But it wasn’t until I started thinking about college and a career that I really connected the dots and realized that all the things I was interested in were tied to composition and design.
-At least since I was 7 or 8, I’ve been exploring different forms of design — fashion, interiors, graphic design, etc. I couldn’t really decide what to pick, so I’ve created a role for myself where I can do them all.
+At least since I was 7 or 8, I’ve been exploring different forms of design — fashion, interiors, graphic design, etc. I couldn’t really decide what to pick.
+I eventually got my Master of Fine Arts in Design Management, and have created a role for myself where I can do them all.

 What’s your favorite room to design?